-Challenging or Delaying the Repossession of Your Vehicle
+Challenging or Delaying Car Repossession

-In most situations, such lenders will not provide borrowers with much leeway before they decide to exercise their right to repossess.
-It is not even unheard of for some lenders to repossess an automobile within just a few days of delinquency without any prior notice.
+In most situations, such lenders will not provide borrowers with much leeway before they exercise their right to repossess.
+It is not even unheard of for some lenders to repossess an automobile within just a few days of delinquency without prior notice.
 What can you do to act just as quickly and protect your investment?

-Even if your car or truck has already been repossessed, it is entirely possible to get it back with the help of Bournakis and Mitchell, P.C. and the Northwest Georgia bankruptcy attorneys at our firm.
-But you must act quickly – contact us right away if your car has been repossessed!
+Even if your car or truck has already been repossessed, it is possible to get it back with the help of Bournakis and Mitchell, P.C., and the Northwest Georgia bankruptcy attorneys at our firm.
+But you must act quickly.
+Contact us right away if your car has been repossessed!

-As long as the automobile has not been sold by the creditor, a bankruptcy halts the sell and forces return of the automobile to the borrower.
-Most of the time, your automobile can be returned to you in a matter of days and you will not be responsible for paying repossession costs or storage fees.
+As long as the creditor has not sold the automobile, bankruptcy halts the sale and forces the return of the car to the borrower.
+Most of the time, your automobile can be returned to you in a matter of days, and you will not be responsible for paying repossession costs or storage fees.

 Surrendering Your Automobile & Other Concerns

 Under Georgia law (O.C.G.A.
-10-1-36), in order to collect upon a deficiency balance on an automobile loan, a lender must give the borrower written notice of their intent to sell the vehicle within ten (10) days.
-If the lender sells a car without notifying the borrower, the lender will forfeit their right to pursue the borrower on any amounts remaining on the loan.
+10-1-36), to collect upon a deficiency balance on an automobile loan, a lender must give the borrower written notice of their intent to sell the vehicle within ten (10) days.
+If the lender sells a car without notifying the borrower, the lender will forfeit their right to pursue the borrower on any amounts remaining on loan.

 “Buy here, pay here” car lots, finance companies, and title pawn companies are more likely to quickly re-sell the automobile instead of going through the expense of sending a letter and auctioning the vehicle.
-A car lot can simply place your car back on the lot the next day and slap a low price tag on it to attract a new buyer.
+As aforementioned, a car lot can place your car back on the lot the next day and slap a low price tag on it to attract a new buyer.